Corpus Christi Carol, The

 Most of the symbols in this song seem to come from pagan (or, at best, late Christian) myths, but in John 19:34 we read that, when Jesus's side was pierced, "immediately [there came out] water and blood."
 (Compare also 1 John 5:6-8.)

 Many other speculations about this song have been proposed.
 One source (cited anonymously on p.
 425 of Trapp), apparently following Greene (p.
-230), argues that it has to do with Henry VIII abandoning Catherine of Aragon for Anne Boleyn.
+230), argues that it has to do with Henry VIII abandoning Catherine of Aragon for Anne Boleyn (Saupe, p.
+267, quotes this interpretation although she does not stress it).
 This seems more than somewhat farfetched, given that the last dated entry in the Hill Manuscript are from 1536 and the songs thought to be much older.
+Henry VIII, after all, didn't get involved with Anne until the 1530s (Anne's daughter the future Elizabeth I was born in 1533, and Catherine of Aragon died 1536).

 Another theory connects the song with the grail legend.
 This makes somewhat more sense; the wounded knight is then the Fisher King, whose wounds would not heal until a hunter for the grail came.
 That, perhaps, ties into Celtic legend.